-Regarding the current financial year, two meetings of the Ethics and Sustainability Committee were held as of 23 March 2022: all meetings were attended by all members.
-As of that date an additional Committee meeting had been scheduled for the remainder of the year, and subsequent meetings will be scheduled from time to time in accordance with the Committee's bylaws and the 2022 work plan.
+Regarding the current financial year, two meetings of the Ethics and Sustainability Committee were held on 26 March 2024, attended by all members.
+Another five committee meetings of were scheduled as of that date, and further meetings will be scheduled thereafter.

-7.0 Directors' self-assessment and succession - Appointments committee
+7.0 Directors' self-assessment and succession - Appointments Committee